-20. The Panel will handle outputs of non-traditional form according to paragraphs 35-37 of the General Panel Guidelines.
+19. The Panel will handle research outputs in non-traditional form according to paragraphs 35-37 of the General Panel Guidelines.
 The Panel expects to receive an additional description, of up to 300 words, about each non-traditional output.
 This should describe its novelty and significance, the method used to ensure academic rigour in the production of the output, the form of its delivery, and the dissemination method.
-Additional information (other than the required abstract - see paragraph 18 of the General Panel Guidelines) is not expected for traditional outputs and will be ignored by the Panel.
+Additional information (other than the required abstract - see paragraph 18(a) of the General Panel Guidelines) is not expected for traditional outputs and will be ignored by the Panel.